IBM/credit-risk-workshop-cpd/workshop/machine-learning-autoai/README.md

 > ***Note: This is assuming you have already created a deployment space in the *pre-work* section of the workshop.
 Also that you have not associated that deployment space with any other project, since there default screen will not show deployment spaces that are already associated.***

-* Once the deployment space is associted, you will be brought back to the same model page, once again click on the `Promote to deployment space`.
+* Once the deployment space is associated, you will be brought back to the same model page, once again click on the `Promote to deployment space`.

 ![Deploying the model](../.gitbook/assets/images/autoai/autoai-promote-to-space.png)